Skip to content

 Formatting:

-PR tag stripping: When a ChangeSpec is created from a PR workflow or its description is synced after a reword, any trailing KEY=VALUE metadata lines (matching ^[A-Z][A-Z0-9_]*=) are automatically stripped.
-This prevents provider-specific tags like AUTOSUBMIT_BEHAVIOR=SYNC_SUBMIT or MARKDOWN=true from polluting the description.
+PR tag stripping: when a Patch is created from a PR workflow or its description is synced after a reword, any trailing KEY=VALUE metadata lines matching ^[A-Z][A-Z0-9_]*= are automatically stripped.
+The pattern matches both the legacy unprefixed spelling and the SASE_-prefixed footer tags, such as SASE_AUTOSUBMIT_BEHAVIOR=SYNC_SUBMIT and SASE_MARKDOWN=true, so neither pollutes the description.
 See commit_workflows.md for details.

 Example: